isabella232/OctoStyle/_pages/voice-and-style.md

 order: 30
 ---

-Not everybody who reads the Octopus Deploy documentation is a native English speaker with a degree in computer science, though many are.
-To make the documentation as widely accessible as possible we recommend:
+Not everybody who interacts with Octopus Deploy or reads our words is a native English speaker with a degree in computer science, though many are.
+To make our communication as widely accessible as possible we recommend:

+## Voice

+- Use US English spelling.
 - Address the reader directly by writing in second person.
-Imagine you are talking to the reader.
+Imagine you are talking to the reader. i.e., _To configure X, you need to do Y._
-- Use an informal tone and simple, declarative language.
-- Define technical terms the reader might not be familiar with.
 - Use simple sentence structures to avoid overloading the reader with too much information all at once.
-- Use US English spelling.
-- Try to anticipate why somebody would read the documentation and the types of problems they are trying to solve.
-Instead of describing features, explain what users can do with them and how they do it.
-- Avoid overly formal language or an academic style.
+- Avoid overly formal language or an academic style, and use simple, declarative language.
 - Avoid slang, colloquialisms, and other terms the reader might not be familiar with.

+## Style

+- Use sentence case for titles and only capitalize words that would normally be capitalized.
+- Define technical terms the reader might not be familiar with.
+- Try to anticipate the types of problems your reader is trying to solve.
+In documentation, instead of describing features, explain how the feature can solve the user's problem.